 Associate Director of Operational Support will be responsible for: - Overseeing the policy and procedures are adhere to its requirements.

-Head of Fleet Services will be responsible for: - Ensuring the policy and procedures are disseminated effectively to the appropriate team.
+Head of Fleet will be responsible for: - Ensuring the policy and procedures are disseminated effectively to the appropriate team.

 Fleet Admin Manager will be responsible for: - For the implementation and day to day management of the Travel Desk.

-The Fleet Admin Team will be responsible for: - Ensuring all vehicles requested via Marvel are dealt with in time for the vehicle to be available for travel when required.
+The Operational Support Admin Team will be responsible for: - Ensuring all vehicles requested via Marvel are dealt with in time for the vehicle to be available for travel when required.
 Any issues raised are promptly resolved or escalated to the fleet admin manager.

 Line managers will be responsible for: - Approving the request raised by their staff before the vehicle can be arranged.

-Staff will be responsible for: - Ensuring they have completed the Marvel request and providing accurate information about the booking.
+Staff will be responsible for: - Ensuring they have completed the Marvel request for a Trust pool or Hire vehicle and providing accurate information about the booking.
 Reading and agreeing to the T&Cs listed on the Travel Desk form.

 Having the correct and current driving licence and signing up to the Trust’s approved driving licence checking system.